moneil/dockerdemo-nginx-certbot/README.md

 ## Step 1: Create your Docker host system and FQDN
 This how-to does not delve into standing up a server and network setup.
 For the purposes of this project I used an Amazon AWS Ubuntu AMI and used noip.com for establishing a test domain.

-Once you have your test domain up, you should be able to ssh to your server using the username@sub.domain.tld e.g. `$ ssh -i <your aws .pem> ubuntu@sub.domain.tld`
+Once you have your test domain up, you should be able to ssh to your server using the username@sub.domain.tld e.g. `$ ssh -i <your aws .pem> ubuntu@<insert your FQDN>`

 Make certain that the following ports are open on your Docker host system: